ccuyasev/FAST/README.md

 # FAST

-This project contains two folders for conducting experiments using the proposed FastScheduler (FAST) algorithm to schedule traffic flows.
+This project includes the implementation of the FAST algorithm and test cases for 10,000 TT flows based on the CEV topology.

 ## Data Configuration